jacekcho/sports-api-demo/README.md

 To run the project, you can follow these steps:

-1. Clone the repository to your local machine.
+- Clone or download the repository to your local machine
+- Navigate to the project directory

+### Option 1: Run Locally with Maven Wrapper

-2. Build the project using Maven.
+Build the project using Maven Wrapper:

 Unix:
 ```